ampproject/amphtml/extensions/amp-access/amp-access-spec.md

 Authorization and Pingback endpoints are CORS endpoints and they must implement the security protocol described in the [AMP CORS Security Spec](https://github.com/ampproject/amphtml/blob/master/spec/amp-cors-requests.md#cors-security-in-amp).

+#Metering
+Metering is the system where the Reader is shown premium content for free for several document views in some period.
+Once some quota is reached, the Reader is shown the paywall kicks in and the Reader instead is shown partial content with upsell message and signup/login link.
+For instance, the metering can be defined as “Reader can read 10 articles per month for free”.

+AMP Access provides the following facilities for implementing metered access:
+ 1. READER_ID should be used to store metering information.
+Since the Publisher cannot rely on always being able to set cookies in a 3rd-party context, this data should be stored on the server-side.
+ 2. The “read count” can only be updated in the Pingback endpoint.
+ 3. Only unique documents can be counted against the quota.
+I.e. refreshing the same document ten times constitutes a single view.
+For this purpose Authorization and Pingback endpoints can inject `SOURCE_URL` or similar URL variables.
+See [Access URL Variables][7].

+#First-Click-Free
+Google's First-click-free (or FCF) policy is described [here](https://support.google.com/news/publisher/answer/40543), with the most recent update described in more detail [here](https://googlewebmastercentral.blogspot.com/2015/09/first-click-free-update.html).

+To implement FCF, the Publisher must (1) be able to determine the referring service for each view, and (2) be able to count number of views per day for each reader.

+Both steps are covered by the AMP Access spec.
+The referrer can be injected into the Authorization and Pingback URLs using `DOCUMENT_REFERRER` URL substitution as described in [Access URL Variables][7].
+The view counting can be done using Pingback endpoint on the server-side.
+This is very similar to the metering implementation described in [Metering][12].

 #AMP Glossary
  - **AMP Document** - the HTML document that follows AMP format and validated by AMP Validator.
 AMP Documents are cacheable by AMP Cache.